Drawing while snapping to a ruler

 For details on how to snap and draw along the perspective ruler, refer to "Drawing along a perspective ruler".

-You can enable ruler snapping from menu commands under the View menu or use the following three buttons on the command bar you enable or disable snapping to a ruler.
+You can enable ruler snapping from menu commands under the View menu > Snap or use the following three buttons on the command bar to enable or disable snapping to a ruler.

 510_ruler_0024